p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 If you’re within the Reach of any hostile creatures when you make a Ranged Attack, you suffer Disadvantage on the roll.

-Area Attack -
+**Area Attack** -

 ## Contests
 Contests are generally offensive Actions that can hinder, distract, or manipulate foes without directly causing Injury.
 They run the gamut from physical manipulation, such as Shove, to more subtle manipulation, such as Persuade.

 A Contest involves all characters rolling a relevant Check and comparing the results.
 The initiator of the Contest succeeds on his Action against anyone who’s Check he beats.
 The Characters involved in a Contest do not need to use a Reaction to defend themselves - they simply roll their relevant Check as part of the resolution of the Action.
 Like Attacks, you must choose a Target or Targets when making a Contest - simply choose the Character you wish to affect.
 * **Distract** - Harry, intimidate, or otherwise annoy a Target who can see or hear you.
 If you successfully beat the Target’s Resist Check, they become Distracted on all Checks against you, or all Checks that are not against you, depending on the nature of your Distraction.
 For example, if you threaten a bandit and use your Bravado to intimidate him, he might become afraid of you and and become Distracted when attempting to fight you, but not others.
 Conversely, if you insult the bandit and really get under his skin with Guile, he would become focused on you and become Distracted on any Checks in relation to your allies.
 The Target remains Distracted for one Round.
 * **Persuade** - Convince another Character to behave a certain way for one Round, either through trickery, charm, or coercion.
-If you beat the Target’s Willpower Check, they are forced to take a particular Action of your choice, within reason.
+If you beat the Target’s Resist Check, they are forced to take a particular Action of your choice, within reason.
 The Target will not do anything suicidal or directly hostile toward its allies, but it might reveal a secret or drop an item its holding.
-The GM may apply Advantage or Disadvantage on your Check based on the circumstances.
-For example, you’ll have Disadvantage on your Check to smooth-talk a bandit you’re currently trying to kill, but you’d have Advantage if you’re attempting to intimidate that bandit into surrendering if you’ve recently killed his friends.
+The GM may have you High Roll or Low Roll the Check based on the circumstances.
+For example, you would Low Roll your Check to smooth-talk a bandit you’re currently trying to kill, but you might High Roll it if you’re attempting to intimidate that bandit into surrendering if you’ve recently killed his friends.
 * **Deceive** - Tell a lie or perform an act.
 This Check is made against the Perceive of listeners or onlookers to determine if they find your words or actions believable.
 Failure means that they know something fishy is afoot, but may not know exactly what.
 * **Endure** - Prevent your physical body from being manipulated or moved with Actions such as Shove or Trip, and resist the effects of poisons and diseases.
 Endure can also be used as a Task when attempting to perform a strenuous activity over long stretches of time, such as marathon running or holding your breath.
 * **Shove** - Push a Target within your Reach away from you.
 If you beat the Target’s Endure Check, you move them up to 5 feet away from you.
 Forcing another Character to move does not count against their Speed nor does it allow other Characters to take Pot Shots against them.